xzhoulab/iDEA/docs/about.md

 title: About
 permalink: /about/
 ---
-iDEA integrates DE analysis and GSEA into a joint statistical framework, providing substantial power gains for both analytic tasks, and it requires gene-level summary statistics in terms of fold change/effect size estimates and their standard errors as input, which can be obtained using any existing scRNAseq DE methods.
+iDEA integrates differential expression (DE) analysis and gene set enrichment analysis (GSEA) into a joint statistical framework, providing substantial power gains for both analytic tasks, and it requires gene-level summary statistics in terms of fold change/effect size estimates and their standard errors as input, which can be obtained using any existing scRNAseq DE methods.

 Cite `iDEA`
 -------------------